 - Note: I baked mine in 2 separate pans so I could use the pan in pictures, so I had 12 in that pan and 6 in another.

-- While dough is rising, make filling
+- While the dough is rising, make the filling.

 - Mix soft butter, spices, and sugar in a small mixing bowl with a whisk or hand mixer.